risingwavelabs/risingwave-docs/README.md

+# Note

+This repository is now published to: https://risingwavelabs.mintlify.app/docs/current/intro/introduction, and will be switched to our documentation domain once all testing and customizations are completed.

 # Mintlify Starter Kit

 Click on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including